-- 268. The Committee recommended that the Court include in the proposed programme budget for 2024 an ICT cost overview with a status report of liquidating the legacy systems. - 269.
-The Committee welcomed the efforts the Court has made to consolidate the control of IT costs in the true spirit of the One Court principle.
+270. The Committee recommended that the Court include in the proposed programme budget for 2024 an ICT cost overview with a status report of liquidating the legacy systems.

+271. The Committee welcomed the efforts the Court has made to consolidate the control of IT costs in the true spirit of the One-Court principle.
 Still, there is currently no new comprehensive ICT strategy in place.
 The Court is planning in the medium term for the ICT costs across the Court through the intermediate strategy of 2023-2025, which focuses on auxiliary projects stemming from the previous strategy and IT capital replacements.
 This resulted in the 2023 PPB in a substantial increase of the Court's non-staff costs mostly in MPIII-Registry.
-Court-wide, the requested increase was $\epsilon$ 980.0 thousand for ICT capital replacement and $\epsilon$ 90.0 thousand for analysing the options for the new Enterprise Resource Planning ("ERP") system. - 270.
-At the same time, there are fundamental changes happening in the immediate operational environment of the Court caused both by external factors like remote working and an increase in the digitalisation of everyday life but also internal factors like the OTP technological acceleration efforts like digital evidence and the use of data science supported by the OTP Trust Fund, as well as a stronger field presence with remote testimonies, and other procedural changes that are made possible because of technology.
+Court-wide, the requested increase was $\notin$ 980.0 thousand for ICT capital replacement and $\notin$ 90.0 thousand for analysing the options for the new Enterprise Resource Planning ("ERP") system.

+272. At the same time, there are fundamental changes happening in the immediate operational environment of the Court caused both by external factors like remote working and an increase in the digitalisation of everyday life but also internal factors like the OTP technological acceleration efforts like digital evidence and the use of data science supported by the OTP Trust Fund, as well as a stronger field presence with remote testimonies, and other procedural changes that are made possible because of technology.
 This all translates into new and possibly costly challenges for the whole Court ICT as well.
-For example, providing flexible, stable, fast, and secure network operation for the Court around the world along with adequate data management infrastructure. - 271.
-The Committee was concerned that the capital replacement plan of the ICT systems within the permanent premises is not fully considering those changes and will be conducted entirely on an as-is basis, i.e., replacing current systems for the same or for new versions of the same equipment.
+For example, providing flexible, stable, fast, and secure network operation for the Court around the world along with adequate data management infrastructure.

+273. The Committee was concerned that the capital replacement plan of the ICT systems within the permanent premises is not fully considering those changes and will be conducted entirely on an as-is basis, i.e., replacing current systems for the same or for new versions of the same equipment.
 Considering the aforementioned changes in the operating environment and in light of the preparation of the new Court-wide strategy, there is a need to also reconsider the ICT infrastructure needs, priorities and solutions currently employed in the permanent premises.

-- 272. The Committee requested that the Court submit, at its forty-second session in September 2023, a new IT strategy being developed that will support the overall Court's new strategic goals, where ICT capital replacement needs are also aligned with the strategic ambitions of the Court. - 273.
-The Committee also noted that according to the Court's information, the implementation of the OTP Trust Fund and other related extra-budgetary resources will have a minimal effect on the Court's total ICT lights-on budget in 2023.
+274. The Committee requested that the Court submit, at its forty-second session in September 2023, a revised IT/IM Strategy endorsed by the Information Management Governance Board (IMGB) for 2023 - 2025 that is updated to include the Court's overall new strategic goals, where ICT capital replacement needs are also aligned with the strategic ambitions of the Court.

+275. The Committee also noted that according to the Court's information, the implementation of the OTP Trust Fund and other related extra-budgetary resources will have a minimal effect on the Court's total ICT lights-on budget in 2023.
 The Court, in its communication, is focusing primarily on 2023 and the Committee has no estimate of future costs, but the Committee foresaw that it was highly likely that the employment of those extra-budgetary resources would bring along higher than historical average increases for related ICT costs, both staff and non-staff from 2024 onwards.
 This means that the share of ICT costs controlled solely by the OTP will increase, and that ICT infrastructure and support costs that are managed by the Information Management Governance Board and provided by the Registry will increase as well.